 Exploration and Mountaineering

 Bhutan received few western visitors who wrote about it with knowledge and affection.
 Claude White, who was appointed as Political Officer here in 1910s travelled and studied a lot, cared for the people and bullied the officials!
 His book Sikkim and Bhutan is still a classic as he was a painter and sketched many features of Bhutan.
 Dr Peter Steele who was a doctor on Everest, trekked to remote areas with his two young kids sitting on a horse!
 His account Two and Two Halves to Bhutan is fun to read.
 These are just few names from a long list of visitors.
 A classic book is by Nari Rustomji, who followed the developments in Bhutan keenly, visiting on several occasions as a Political Agent of Sikkim.
-His book Dragon Kingdom in Crisis was the first book after 1947 Indian independence.[3]
+His book Dragon Kingdom in Crisis was the first book after 1947 Indian independence.4

 The earliest climber to Bhutan was Spencer-Chapman.
 He had seen the peak Chomolahri (7500 m) on border of Bhutan and Chumbi valley of Tibet.
 Chapman climbed the peak via the south ridge in 1937.
 For decades the peak was left alone.
 In 1970 an Indo-Bhutan armies' team, led by Col. N Kumar attempted the peak.
 Two Bhutanese and two Indian officers including Col. Prem Chand and Dorjee Lhatoo reached the summit.
 The second attempt was mounted two days later and three climbers attempting the peak were seen near the summit - never to be seen again.
-It was first
+It was first believed that Chinese may have shot them.
+But later Chinese co-operated in trying to locate their bodies on the Chumbi side but there was no trace of them.

 After a few years, Junko Tabei, the Japanese lady who had climbed Everest, came to climb Masagang, the highest peak of Bhutan on the border of Tibet.
 She failed narrowly but based on her experience, a strong Japanese team reached the summit the following year.
 Doug Scott, Victor Saunders and Sharavathi Prabhu climbed Jitchudrake.
 Soon the Government of Bhutan closed peaks for climbing so in last two decades there have not been any major expeditions.
 A large area thus remains unexplored for climbers when areas are opened.